We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 The first part of our trip was just my husband and me aboard.

-The plan was to sail down the St. John River to the Jemseg River.
+We planned to sail down the St. John River to the Jemseg River.

 Motor up the Jemseg River to Grand Lake.

-Sail around Grand Lake a bit then find a cove to drop anchor for the night, then sail into Douglas Harbour and pick up our 3 grandchildren there the next day.
+We would then sail around Grand Lake a bit then find a cove to drop anchor for the night, then sail into Douglas Harbour and pick up our 3 grandchildren there the next day.

 The first part of the trip didn’t exactly go as planned but that is part of sailing.